Agent SDK

 Generation API

-MCP servers configured as ptc-servers in servers.json require Python API generation with generate_mcp_sources() before the agent can call their tools programmatically:
+MCP servers configured as ptc_servers in agent.json require Python API generation with generate_mcp_sources() before the agent can call their tools programmatically:

 # Generate Python APIs for MCP servers in ptc_servers